 Subcontractors, suppliers, and anyone else not in direct contact with the property owner must provide preliminary notice in Maryland before they can file a mechanics lien.
 They must send the notice to the property owner within 120 days from the last date they provided labor or supplies.
 General contractors are not required to send a notice before filing a lien in Maryland.

 For single-family residential properties, there are some special deadline requirements.
 The notice must not only be sent within 120 days from the last day the participant last provided labor or supplies but additionally prior to the property owner making full payment to the general contractor.

 It’s further important to note that liens filed on owner-occupied single-resident properties are also limited to a specific worth dependent on the contract (between the property owner and the general contractor) amount due at the time the property owners received preliminary notice.
-It’s always best to file preliminary notice early so that the rights of a project participant can be protected.
+It’s always best to send notice early in Maryland so that the rights of a project participant can be protected.

 Generally, attorney’s fees, collection costs, and other amounts cannot be included in a Maryland mechanics lien.
-Things to include in the lien are the following: unpaid labor, material, and equipment supplied to the project (the total contract amount being the cap).
+The following can be included in the lien amount: unpaid labor, material, and equipment supplied to the project (the total contract amount being the cap).
 However, a participating party may be able to include interest if the contract so provided.
 A court may award attorney’s fees to a successful lien claimant.

 Mechanics liens in Maryland do not have priority over pre-existing mortgages or construction loans.
 Any encumbrance attached to the property prior to the start of construction will take precedence over a mechanics lien.
 A Maryland mechanics lien does not attach until formally established by judicial order.
 Among competing mechanics liens, project participants must share funds depending on the amount available.